 One of the best ways to explore a new city is to take a walking tour – and they’re even better if they’re free (simply tip your guide the appropriate amount of money).
 Cordoba is no exception, and this free Cordoba walking tour will take you through the city’s winding streets and alleyways for two hours of exploration.
-You’ll get to see the highlights of the city which were declared a UNESCO World Heritage Site in 1994.
+You’ll get to see the highlights of the city which was declared a UNESCO World Heritage Site in 1994.
 Starting at the Plaza de la Tendillas and seeing the major sites such as the Roman Bridge, the Alcazar of the Christian Kings, the Synagogue, the Souk, and the famous Mosque-Cathedral, you’ll learn about this Spanish city of courtyards and get tips on where to eat (and what) and find out some of the myths and legends of Cordoba.
 This tour of Cordoba is free, but you do need to pre-book a place.
 Book your spot here.

 The history of Cordoba is indelibly linked to three different cultures and religions – Christian, Muslim, and Jewish and exploring the city through them is a unique and educational experience.
 In this free walking tour, you’ll get to see the major landmarks associated with each and explore the cultural differences too.
 You’ll get to explore a church that was built on the ancient Roman circus of Cordoba and learn more about Roman Cordoba, before understanding how the city flourished during the time of al-Andalus.
 Then the tour explores the Christian heritage of the city and you’ll learn more about Cordoba’s famous Mosque-Cathedral before learning about the Jewish community and the Hebrew legacy in Cordoba.
 This is a free tour of Cordoba (your guide receives remuneration through your tips), but you do have to reserve a place and you can do that here.